ElliePHP/Routing/README.md

 echo $response->getBody();
 ```

 That's it!
-You've got a working API router.
+You have a working API router.

 ## Basic Usage